el-hult/adventofcode2020/readme.md

 ```python
 pid = re.compile("^[0-9]{9}$").match(passport['pid'])
 ```
 And that took me HOURS to figure out.
 Otherwise it was fun.

+This error made it so that one single passport validated when it shouldn't.
+That passport had 10 digigts instead of 9, but the regex still matched.
+This error type was not present in the test data presented in the challenge.
+I even had to take a sneek peak in the solution of Thomas Aschan to see what went wrong.

+One learning is that I made my checked on the parsed data, and my errors was in parsing.
+So my error was not detectable...

 # Day 3
 part a was simple and straight forward.